 Jon has designed lighting for well over one hundred productions in the UK, Europe and Australia.
 A graduate of Croydon School of Art near London UK, Jon worked initially for the Royal Shakespeare Company before becoming a freelance designer in 1997.
 Since then he has enjoyed a highly successful career lighting a varied array of works in all disciplines of the performing arts.

-Other recent engagements include relighting the West Australian Ballet production of Pinocchio for Opera du Rhin in France, designing the lighting for The Seagull for Black Swan State Theatre and Coppelia for Queensland Ballet, The Sleeping Beauty for Royal New Zealand Ballet , Signs of Life for Black Swan State Theatre Company and Sydney Theatre Company, and Cinderella for West Australian Ballet, Monument - a new work by Gary Stewart to commemorate the centenary of Canberra- New Zealand Opera’s The Flying Dutchman, directed by Matthew Lutton, as well as West Australian Ballet’s new production of La Sylphide.
+Other recent engagements include lighting Glengarry Glen Ross, Blithe Spirit and The Seagull for Black Swan State Theatre Company and revival productions of Don Quixote for Royal New Zealand Ballet, Coppelia and Cinderella with West Australian Ballet and The Sleeping Beauty with Queensland Ballet as well as relighting the West Australian Ballet production of Pinocchio for Opera du Rhin in France.
+He has also lit Coppelia for Queensland Ballet, The Sleeping Beauty for Royal New Zealand Ballet, Signs of Life for Black Swan State Theatre Company and Sydney Theatre Company, Monument, a new work by Gary Stewart to commemorate the centenary of Canberra, New Zealand Opera’s The Flying Dutchman, directed by Matthew Lutton and West Australian Ballet’s new production of La Sylphide.

 In 2011 he won (along with his fellow creative team) a WA Dance award for Helix, Choreographed by Barry Moreland and featuring Daryl Brandwood.

-In theatre Jon has worked extensively throughout Britain on productions including Twelfth Night, Sherlock Holmes in Trouble, Secret Heart, Port and A Midsummer Night’s Dream all for the Royal Exchange Theatre Manchester.
+Prior to moving to Australia, Jon worked extensively in theatre throughout Britain on productions including Twelfth Night, Sherlock Holmes in Trouble, Secret Heart, Port and A Midsummer Night’s Dream all for the Royal Exchange Theatre Manchester.
 For the Chichester Festival Theatre he has lit The Coffee House, and Wild Orchids with Patricia Routledge, for the Minerva Theatre, Chichester The Accrington Pals and Stairs to the Roof and for the Royal Theatre, Northampton The Importance of Being Earnest.